Re-Trial Is Underway For Murder Suspect - NewsBreak

 Police looking for hit and run driver, bicyclist taken to hospital

 EVANSVILLE, Ind.
-(WFIE) - Evansville Police are looking for the driver who hit a bicyclist then drove away.
+(WFIE) - Evansville Police are looking for the driver who hit a bicyclist and then drove away.
 It happened just before 11:30 p.m.
 Wednesday at NW Third Street and Bond Street.
 Police say the bicycle rider was found in the middle of the road.
-He was taken to the...
+He was taken to...

 Teen Arrested For Firing Gun In The Air